dotnet/docs/docs/core/setup/includes/package-manager-heading-hack-pkgname.md

   - runtime

 - **version**\
 The version of the SDK or runtime to install.
 This article will always give the instructions for the latest supported version.
-Valid options are:
+Valid options are any released version such as:

   - 3.0
-  - 3.1-preview
   - 2.2
   - 2.1